 Dr. Worsley-McIver is a recognized spokesperson and thought leader on health disparities, healthcare reform, and diabetes advocacy issues, having appeared on global media outlets including CNN, MSNBC, CBS, NBC, NPR, and Al Jazeera.
 She is a frequent presenter before Members of Congress, public health and health care leaders, advocates and students.

 Dr. Worsley-McIver completed her capstone global health clerkship in Kenya and graduated from MSIH in 2004.
-She went on to earn a master’s degree in public health at John Hopkins University in Baltimore, Maryland.
-Her community-based coursework in Baltimore inspired her to advocate for health equity among diverse patient populations, and she later completed a policy fellowship focusing on the impact of HIV and AIDS on African-Americans at the Congressional Black Caucus Foundation’s Center for Policy Analysis and Research.
+She went on to earn a Master’s Degree in public health at John Hopkins Bloomberg School of Public Health.
+Her community-based course work and experiences as a program director for the Baltimore City Health Department inspired her to advocate for health equity among diverse patient populations, and she later completed a health policy fellowship focusing on the impact of HIV and AIDS on African-Americans at the Congressional Black Caucus Foundation’s Center for Policy Analysis and Research.